giffordlabcvr/DIGS-for-EVEs/README.md

   - (i) The name of the taxonomic group from which the EVE derives (Carbovirus).
   - (ii) A numeric ID (2) that uniquely identifies the insertion within the EVE category and taxonomic group to which it has been assigned.
 Orthologous copies in different species share the same number.

-- **The third component** of the ID specifies the host species or species group in which the ortholog occurs (magnorder Boreoeutheria).
+- **The third component** of the ID specifies the host species or species group in which the EVE occurs (magnorder Boreoeutheria).
 For EVEs only known to occur in a single species, the Latin binomial species name is given.
 Where EVEs are shared across multiple species, we provide a taxonomic group name to capture that range of species.

 This systematic naming approach facilitates clear identification and comparison of EVEs across different species and contexts.